|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 The Unity Asset Server is an asset and version control system with a graphical user interface integrated into Unity.
 It is meant to be used by team members working together on a project on different computers either in-person or remotely.
 The Asset Server is highly optimized for handling large binary assets in order to cope with large multi gigabyte project folders.
 When uploading assets, Import Settings and other meta data about each asset is uploaded to the asset server as well.
 Renaming and moving files is at the core of the system and well supported.

-It is available only for Unity Pro.
-To purchase Unity Pro, please visit the Unity store at http://unity3d.com/store
+It is available only for Team License users.
+To purchase Team License (if you do not have it as part of Unity Pro) please visit the Unity store at http://unity3d.com/store

 See in Glossary, and everything else - in a database on some kind of server.
 That server might be your home computer, the same one that you use to run Unity.
 It might be a different computer in your local network.
 It might be a remote machine colocated in a different part of the world.
 It could even be a virtual machine.
 There are a lot of options, but the location of the server doesn’t matter at all.
 The important thing is that you can access it somehow over your network, and that it stores your game data.

 In a way, the Asset Server functions as a backup of your Project Folder.
 You do not directly manipulate the contents of the Asset Server while you are developing.
 You make changes to your Project locally, then when you are done, youto the Project on the Server.
 This makes your local Project and the Asset Server Project identical.